-Dan Bylsma is already one of the most successful coaches in Penguins’ history, leading the team to a Stanley Cup championship and winning the Jack Adams Award as the NHL’s “Most Outstanding Coach,” in just three-plus seasons behind the bench.
+Dan Bylsma is already one of the most successful coaches in Penguins’ history, leading the team to a Stanley Cup championship, winning the Jack Adams Award as the NHL’s “Most Outstanding Coach,” and an Atlantic Division title in just four-plus seasons behind the bench.

 In 2008-09, Bylsma penned one of the most remarkable starts to a head coaching career in NHL history.
 He began the season in his first head coaching job, with Wilkes-Barre/Scranton of the American Hockey League, and finished the year by raising the Stanley Cup.

 Bylsma was promoted to Pittsburgh Feb.
 15, 2009 to help save a team that was 10th overall in the Eastern Conference standings with diminishing hopes of earning a postseason berth.
 With an injection of attitude and aggressiveness, Bylsma inspired an 18-3-4 run in the final 25 games to climb from 10th to fourth place and home-ice advantage in the opening round.

 Bylsma oversaw one of the most dramatic playoff runs in NHL history.
 The Penguins clinched all four series on the road, twice rallying from 2-0 series deficits (against Washington and Detroit).
 Pittsburgh beat the defending champion Red Wings four times in the last five games to claim the Cup, including a 2-1 Game 7 victory in Detroit.